* September 6 is National Read a Book Day

 * There’s something for everyone, from romance, to thrillers, to non-fiction

 Bibliophiles rejoice!
-National Book Lovers Day is upon us once again, and it’s time to show your appreciation for those wonderful cover bound papers we call books.
-On August 9, millions of people across the globe are encouraged to take special note of their reading enjoyment and give away as much of the day as they can to the relaxing activity.
+National Read a Book Day is upon us once again, and it’s time to show your appreciation for those wonderful cover bound papers we call books.

 To help you celebrate, we’ve compiled a list of must-reads to get pulses racing, brains bulging and hearts skipping.
 From thrillers to non-fiction, these recently released books have something to offer every reader.
 (And yes, you can get the books in print or for your tablet or Kindle, too).